kununu/data-fixtures/docs/FixtureTypes/elasticsearch.md

 ### 2. Load fixtures

-In order to load the fixtures that you created in the previous step, you will need to configure the *Elasticsearch Executor*.
+In order to load the fixtures that you created in the previous step you will need to configure the *Elasticsearch Executor*.

 ```php
 $client = \Elasticsearch\ClientBuilder::create()->build();